 What Are Bed Sores?

 Bedsores, also known as pressure ulcers, are a common nursing home injury and a warning sign of nursing home abuse.
-If you have a loved one that lives in a Philadelphia, Pennsylvania nursing home, stay vigilant and attentive to their physical needs and watch for any sign of bed sores.
+Bed sores occur when a person sits or lies in one position for too long and the weight of their body against the surface of the bed, chair, or wheelchair cuts off blood supply.
+If you have a loved one that lives in a Philadelphia, Pennsylvania nursing home, stay vigilant and attentive to their physical needs and watch for any sign of these types of injuries.
 Whether it happens intentionally, as the result of negligence, or even due to a malicious act – each of these causes constitutes illegal nursing home abuse.

 How To Spot Bed Sores

-Bed sores commonly form on body where nursing home residents have the least amount of muscle or fat.
-When the bone is close to skin surface, bed sores can form.
-The most common locations where bedsores form on the body can include:
+Bed sores commonly form on the parts of the body where nursing home residents have the least amount of muscle or fat.
+When the bone is close to the skin’s surface, bed sores can form.
+The most common locations where they form include:

 - Shoulder Blades

-Immobilization is the number one cause of bedsores.
+Immobilization is the number one cause of bed sores.
 When surgery, injury to the spinal cord, or illness cause immobility, the pressure to certain areas of the body will increase and bed sores can start to form.
-Bed sores have been known to show up after as little as 12 hours of immobility.
+They have been known to show up after as little as 12 hours of immobility.
 Sitting still in a wheelchair and lying still in a bed create a stagnant environment where bed sores can crop up.

 Friction is another cause of these injuries, and often a sign of nursing home abuse.
 Friction to the skin can happen when elderly patients are moved too quickly or violently.
 Thin, fragile skin will break down and bed sores can result.